-How do I save data now?
+How do I save my data asynchronously?

-Data that is to be saved should be "wrapped" in the asynchronous buffer functions, as shown in the example below:
+All data that is to be saved should be "wrapped" in the asynchronous buffer functions, as shown in the example below:

 buffer_async_group_option("showdialog", 0); // Stop platform dialogues appearing for this auto-save (if you do this your player won't be able to select a slot manually)

 buffer_async_group_option("slottitle", "SaveForMyGame"); // Set the title of the slot we're going to save into

 buffer_async_group_option("subtitle", "Save file for my awesome game"); // Set a subtitle that's visible in the XBox UI

 global.savebuff = buffer_create(1,buffer_grow,1);

-var inistring = ini_close();
+var closestring = ini_close();

 buffer_save_async(global.savebuff, "my_save_file.sav", 0, buffer_get_size(global.savebuff)); // Pass the data to be saved

 global.saveid = buffer_async_group_end(); // Start the save process and return the save request ID

-When the save is finished, you'll receive an Asynchronous event of type “Save / Load”. and the async_load map will have a key “id” set to global.saveid (or whatever the variable is that you use to track the save request ID).
+When the save is finished you'll receive an Asynchronous Save / Load event where the async_load map will have a key “id” set to whichever variable you used to hold the return from buffer_async_group_end();.

 var ident = async_load[? "id" ];